McDonald's shares poised for big move; bullish bets rise

 Since April 22, open interest in calls, which are usually used for betting on the shares rising, has increased by a third to more than half a million contracts, compared with a 13 percent rise in puts.

-For every put contract there are two calls open, the highest this ratio has been favoring calls over the last 52 weeks.
+For every put contract there are two calls open, the highest this ratio has been favouring calls over the last 52 weeks.

 Bets on the shares rising above $100 by mid-May and June, have been especially busy, suggesting that investors have high expectations from the company on Monday, Agarwal said.